forestryio/forestry.io/hugo/content/blog/content-blocks-give-your-editors-the-power-to-built-pages.md

 ---
 Today we introduce Blocks - a powerful Field Type that enables your editors to build entire landing pages from scratch and create rich blog post layouts without the help of a developer.

+This is a big deal and here is why!

 ## What is Blocks?

 Blocks is a Field Type that is made up of multiple templates.
 These templates are repeatable layouts that can be used in a variety of combinations.![](/uploads/2018/04/Screen Shot 2018-04-17 at 12.17.38 PM.png)

-Using Blocks editors can compose and reorganize entire pages without the support of a developer.
+Using Blocks, Editors can compose and reorganize entire pages without the support of a developer.

 ![](/uploads/2018/04/block-compose.gif)

+Creating pages like our Homepage within minutes

 \[Insert Scroll Gif of Homepage\]

+You can do this now, too.
+We created a Starter Kit Repository and a Tutorial so you can get started right away.

 ## How do Blocks work?

 The developer creates the templates as clean code chunks and defines what templates make up a Blocks Field.
-The editor can then bootstrap entire page composing and rearranging these pre-defined blocks without affecting the code itself.
+The editor can then bootstrap entire pages composing and rearranging these pre-defined blocks without affecting the code itself.

 \[Gif showing the rearranging of code\]